-8.1 The management of the affairs of the Association shall be vested in the Committee, which shall consist of the officers referred to in clause 8. and up to six other Members.
+8.1 The management of the affairs of the Association shall be vested in the Committee, which shall consist of the officers referred to in clause 8.4 and up to six other Members.

+8.2 A Member must consent in writing to become an officer and certify that he or she is not disqualified from being an officer of the Association.

-8.2 The Committee shall have all the powers necessary for managing and for directing and supervising the management of the operation and affairs of the Association.
+8.3 The Committee shall have all the powers necessary for managing and for directing and supervising the management of the operation and affairs of the Association.

-8.3 The officers of the Association shall be the Chairperson, Vice Chairperson, Secretary (who may also be the Treasurer) and/or the Treasurer.
+8.4 The officers of the Association shall be the Chairperson, Vice Chairperson, Secretary (who may also be the Treasurer) and/or the Treasurer.
 Up to six further Members of may be elected to the Committee.
 The immediate past Chairperson becomes an ex-officio member of the Committee for the following year only.

-The Committee shall from time to time designate one of its members to be the contact person for the purposes of the Act.
+8.5 The Committee shall from time to time designate one of its members to be the contact person for the purposes of the Act.